jstncno/archetyped/README.md

 HTTP server listening on http://0.0.0.0:9000
 ```

-The `calculator` demo is used to run unit tests.
+The `tests` demo is used to run unit tests.
 To run:

 ```bash
 $ npm test